• Skip to primary navigation

 For the tart in the photo - I used Krispie biscuits to pair with my Mango Yoghurt and Orange Jelly.

 For this recipe, regular, light and even plant-based sweetened condensed milk can be used.
-I have only tasted coconut condensed milk which has a fairly dominant coconut flavour - keep this in mind when pairing with yoghurt flavours.
+I have only tasted coconut condensed milk which has a fairly dominant coconut flavour - keep this in mind when pairing it with yoghurt flavours.

 Boiling water to dissolve the jelly crystals.